kiss-keray/ADDP/addp-rpc/addp-rpc-start/src/main/rpc-web/README.md

 The `predeploy` script will run automatically before `deploy` is run.

-If you are deploying to a GitHub user webPage instead of a project webPage you'll need to make two additional modifications:
+If you are deploying to a GitHub user webPageable instead of a project webPageable you'll need to make two additional modifications:

 1. First, change your repository's source branch to be any branch other than **master**.